 - Constant scratching.
 If you have a history of skin rashes like an athlete’s foot, you’re more likely to get a fungal infection under your toenails.

 - Since fungus likes a damp, warm environment, it likes people who sweat a lot.

 - Skin conditions.
-If you suffer from psoriasis, and psoriatic nails it can be portal of entry for a fungal infection.
+If you suffer from psoriasis and psoriatic nails, it can be a portal of entry for a fungal infection.

 - Even a minor cut near your nail or a crack in your nail can encourage nail diseases.

 The Causes of Fingernail and Toenail Fungus

 A fungus is a living organism that lives all around us.
 Only about half of all fungi are harmful to humans, and most fungal infections occur in people with weakened or suppressed immune systems.
 Fungal infections are nail diseases similar to an athlete’s foot.
 In fact, an athlete’s foot can lead to toenail fungus.
 If you spend time in gyms, locker rooms, or public pools, wear clean footwear.
 The fungus lives in these moist areas.
 The most common fungi that cause infections are:

 The fungal infection starts the way most other infections start: the invading fungus finds a weak spot and multiplies.
 If the infection develops under one of your toenails, the warm, moist area naturally supports fungal growth.
 The infection becomes more evident the more the fungus multiplies.
 Eventually, it may reach the point of causing pain and/or doing damage to the nail itself.